 Why did my podcast fail?
 Well, the topic was pretty focused I think – affiliate marketing – but I often rambled on about stocks, Tesla, or scams.
 I started with a good idea but never stuck with it.

 Approach It Like A Business

 Why did my podcast fail?
 My podcast was a chore starting from episode 2.
 I hated doing, editing, and listening to it.
-I lasted several months, but it was not fun at all.
+It lasted several months, but it was not fun at all.

 Both avenues provide additional ways to engage with your audience and provide value.
 They also represent other income avenues.
 This makes them a great way to get more out of the work that you put in.

-I actually did very well with this angle, often covering the same topic on the podcast and website in the same week, then shooting video for YouTube (although my YT channels was demonetized).
+I actually did very well with this angle, often covering the same topic on the podcast and website in the same week, then shooting video for YouTube.

 Is Podcasting A Good Way To Earn Consistent Income?